CIS4301-Project-University-of-Florida/U.S.-Gun-Crime/README.md

 2. Resolve any merge conflicts
 3. Push your feature branch

-Assuming you're on your feature branch, run these commands:
+So, assuming you're on your feature branch, run these commands:

 ```
 git fetch && git rebase origin/master